Jolak5/kanban-copy/books/m1_plain_js_objects.md

-# Awesome books: plain JS with objects
+# Awesome books: plain JavaScript with objects

 ## Learning objectives
 - Use JavaScript objects as design pattern.